Sagar8989-Null/MockMate/README.md

 A comprehensive mock interview platform that helps students practice and improve their interview skills through AI-powered conversations.
 MockMate provides a realistic interview experience with voice recognition, text-to-speech capabilities, and intelligent AI responses.

+## This Page is live at https://sagar8989-null.github.io/MockMate/ But the Backend server is not hosted for some internal reasons but you run it locally

 ## 🚀 Features

 - **Voice-Based Interaction**: Practice interviews using speech recognition and text-to-speech